rust-lang/book/src/ch17-05-traits-for-async.md

 `&mut`) and smart pointers (`Box`, `Rc`, and so on).
 To be precise, `Pin` works with types which implement the `Deref` or `DerefMut` traits, which we covered in Chapter 15.
-You can think of this restriction as equivalent to only working with pointers, though, since implementing `Deref` or `DerefMut` means your type behaves like a pointer type. `Pin` is also not a pointer itself, and it does not have any behavior of its own like the ref counting of `Rc` or `Arc`.
+You can think of this restriction as equivalent to only working with pointers, though, because implementing `Deref` or `DerefMut` means your type behaves like a pointer type. `Pin` is also not a pointer itself, and it does not have any behavior of its own like the ref counting of `Rc` or `Arc`.
 It is purely a tool the compiler can use to uphold the relevant guarantees, by